What is the Job Pipeline?

 In recruitment, a job pipeline can have multiple stages relating to the hiring process.
 These typically include: Pre-screening, shortlisting, CVs sent, 1st interviews, further interviews, offered and placed.

-OneUp's Job Pipeline is part of our Performance Insights product.
+OneUp's Job Pipeline is part of Performance Insights/ our Pro package.
 It can help you better understand the health and status of each of your open jobs on your CRM, ultimately, helping you fill jobs faster.

 As a Manager or Director, use the Pipeline to: